monkog/Web-App-Performance-Issues/forced-reflow/README.md

 ## The cause

 But what exactly causes the forced reflow?
 The calls in JavaScript code that access DOM elements may be **measuring (computing)** or **mutating (updating)** the document.
-Measurement actions need to be performed on the latest DOM version.
-If any mutation was done upfront, the whole page layout needs to be re-calculated in order to perform the computations on the newest version of the DOM.
+The browser usually waits to do the layout calculations until the end of the current operation or frame.
+For that to happen, measurement actions need to be performed on the latest DOM version.
+If any mutation in the code was done before measurement, the current layout becomes *invalidated* and will need to be re-calculated in order to perform the computations on the newest version of the DOM.
 This causes the Layout phase to be executed during the JavaScript phase.

 ## Example